githwxi/ATS-Temptory/docgen/CodeBook/RECIPE/Game-of-24/README.md

 ```

 The template `gtree_streamize_dfs` can be called to enumerate the
-nodes in a given tree in the depth-first manner once the template
+nodes in a given tree in the depth-first fashion once the template
 `gtree_node_children` is implemented:

 ```ats